nikitavoloboev/data/focusing/rules.md

 - Only run apps I actually need.
 Quit everything else.
 - Delete apps I am not using and have no need over.
 Only use what I need or may need.
 - Have full control over what is going on my system to a reasonable degree.
 Don't use/install things I do not actually need.

-## Email
-- Do emails in burst.
-Bring my Inbox to 0 every day.
-Action on each email.
-- Archive emails if I want them to be searchable later.
-Delete emails otherwise.
-- Star emails that are important and I may need to reference later.
-- Sort newsletters automatically into groups for later viewing.
-- Only show relevant emails to me in Inbox.
-- Label all emails accordingly (if it is appropriate).
-- Don't erase trashed email manually.
-Erase trashed emails of over a month automatically.

 ## Looking back
 - Don't say _Want to_.
 Instead say _Will_ in _Changes_.
 This applies more generally too, try be more proactive with anything I do.
 Intention counts.